GPU-Accelerated Computing for AI and Computer Vision

 Materials

-Slides and code examples will be distributed to enrolled students before each lecture.
-All examples will be reproducible on a standard NVIDIA GPU (Ampere or newer recommended).
+Slides and code examples will be distributed to enrolled students after each lecture.
+All examples will be reproducible on a standard NVIDIA GPU.

 Registration